30 A/B Tests to Boost Your SaaS Conversion Rates

 Then, you test two or five pricing tiers, depending on your pricing mechanism.

-20. Test a list of all the features on your pricing plan vs. list of features with check boxes
+20. Test a list of all the features on your pricing plan vs. a list of features with checkboxes

 In the pricing plan above, features are listed under each pricing package.
-This might waste users time while comparing the packages.
+This might waste users’ time as they compare the packages.

-The one above is designed with check boxes so that users can easily compare each package.
+The one above includes checkboxes so users can easily compare packages.

 21. Test your most expensive product as “request pricing” format

-Not all SaaS companies show their pricing tiers on the website, some of them ask visitors to contact them for pricing information.
+Not all SaaS companies display their pricing tiers on their websites; some ask visitors to contact them for pricing information.
 This way, they can offer different prices to different customers.
 In the end, this format might be a win-win situation for both sides.

-Jason Lemkin SaaS analysis shows that 38% of SaaS companies list their most expensive pricing tier as “contact us.”
+Jason Lemkin’s SaaS analysis shows that 38% of SaaS companies list their most expensive pricing tier as “contact us.”

 22. Test packages as named and unnamed

-Many SaaS companies think that as far as they create pricing tiers for each persona they are on the right track.
-However, one fifth of the companies use their pricing tiers unnamed.
+Many SaaS companies think that as long as they create pricing tiers for each persona, they are on the right track.
+However, one-fifth of the companies use unnamed pricing tiers.

 A/B test SaaS pricing page examples